The Impact of COVID-19 on the In-Vitro Diagnostics Industry

 The epicenter of COVID -19 has shifted from Wuhan to Italy then Spain and finally, New York.
 There has been a chronic shortage of diagnostics in these countries and a high demand for quality testing equipment.
 Testing remains a crucial step in controlling the COVID-19 pandemic.
 As the number of cases increase, governments across the globe are exploring the possibilities of allowing private laboratories to ramp up testing.

-The immediate detection of COVID-19 cases requires the wide availability of diagnostics to control the rapid spread of virus.
-On 4th Feb 2020, the U.S. FDA issued a new policy to expedite the availability of diagnostics.
+The immediate detection of COVID-19 cases requires the wide availability of diagnostics to control the rapid spread of the virus.
+On February 4, 2020, the U.S. FDA issued a new policy to expedite the availability of diagnostics.
 A public health emergency was determined, justifying the authorization of emergency use of in-vitro diagnostics (IVDs) for the diagnosis of COVID-19.

 Types of IVD Testing Kits Available